NARBERTH ONLINE

 Children of all ages are invited to start the free scavenger hunt, between 1pm and 3pm at the scavenger hunt festival tent on Narberth Avenue (across from the movie theater).
 You don’t have to be finished by 3pm, but you must be started by 3pm.
 At the tent, we’ll give you a tin “beggars’ cup”.
 Your mission is to collect eight wooden nickels in your cup by performing festival tasks and finding Dickens characters roaming through the town.
 You are not in the game until you have your beggars cup!
 Bring 8 wooden nickels in your tin cup back to the scavenger hunt booth to receive your prize.

-Successful hunters earn a Bronze Narberth Shilling (see above), which is enough to get them their choice of a carriage ride, hot chocolate, or any of the many other festival goodies.
+Successful hunters earn a Bronze Narberth Shilling (see above), which is enough to get them their choice of a top hat, hot chocolate, or any of the many other festival goodies.
 Or kids can spend the shilling at vendors and stores throughout the festival.
 The festival is worth $5 all afternoon, so kids choose their own prize!
 This bronze prize shilling is not redeemable for cash - so make sure to spend it during the Festival!

 These are some of the Scavenger Hunt tasks can earn you a wooden nickel: